metrorailings/OwlBlog/content/posts/week-13-insights.md

 +++
 ## Browns @ Titans

-Interesting to see Baker drop back and pass quite a bit in Cleveland's first drive...
+Interesting to see Baker drop back and pass quite a bit in Cleveland's first drive....

+Once again, Cleveland's coaches entrust their red zone offense to Baker Mayfield as a drop-back quarterback.
+And Baker almost disappoints, to be frank.

+The Browns aren't shy about pulling out all the tricks today.
+I love it.
+The Browns truly want this game more than the Titans.